GoogleCloudDataproc/hive-bigquery-connector/README.md

 However, this method is also generally much slower due to its multi-stage nature and data being routed through GCS.
 Learn more about other [limitations](https://cloud.google.com/bigquery/docs/batch-loading-data#limitations).

 The connector uses the direct write method by default.
-To let it use the indirect method instead, set the `bq.write.method` configuration property to `indirect`.
+To let it use the indirect method instead, set the `bq.write.method` configuration property to `indirect`, and set the `bq.temp.gcs.path` property to indicate where to store the temporary Avro files in GCS.

 ## Reading From BigQuery Views